eslint/rfcs/designs/2023-rule-performance-dashboard/README.md

 ## Alternatives

-For performance analyses prior to this implementation of this dashboard, a series of eslint calls (or a series of processing steps) as well as creation of a custom UI was necessary to derive and then depict the more detailed `TIMING` information to monitor and quickly get an overview of the individual rules lint time evolution.
+For performance analyses prior to this implementation of this dashboard, a series of eslint calls (or a series of processing steps) as well as creation of a custom UI was necessary to derive and then depict the more detailed `TIMING` information to monitor and quickly get an overview of the individual rule's lint time evolution.

 ## Open Questions